Atiku promises $10b fund for businesses, reactivation of Abia dry port

 “I remembered I addressed all Igbo businessmen and promised them that I am going to support them and set out a lot of money for the rehabilitation of businesses in Aba.
 So, it is still there.”

-Atiku said other needs in the area, like the rehabilitation of federal roads and provision of railways, will be addressed if he is elected.
+Atiku said other needs in the area, like the rehabilitation of federal roads and provision of railways, will be addressed if he is elected, Guardian Newspaper added.

-The former vice-president described these needs as “legitimate and they fall within our policy which we tagged: ‘My Covenant with Nigerians meaning our promise to Nigerians’”.

 “We in PDP will be prepared to give Abians what Abians want.
 It is not an issue of ethnicity, it is not an issue of religion but it is an issue of good governance,” Atiku promised.